swarajm-hash/Campaign-Assignment/README.md

 - Filter campaigns by date range

 ## Bonus point features
-- Add new campaigns through interactive form (if user name not given , "Unknown User" will be added)
+- Add new campaigns through interactive form (if user name not given and clicked , "Unknown User" will be added)
-- Real-time validation (camapign name cannot be empty , budget cannot be negative , Date validation )
+- Real-time validation (camapign name cannot be empty (on submit a error will be shown), budget cannot be negative , Date validation )
 - Loading states and error handling (Shows "Loading Users..." when fetching users and Error handling in `userSlice.js` extraReducers)

 ## Tech Stack